Right to Buy

 5. Now you know how much you will have to pay to buy your home you will need to contact a bank or building society if you need to borrow any money.

 You are also advised to seek legal advice as it is important that you are legally aware of every part of your purchase.

 6. Whether you decide to go ahead and buy your home or not you need to let us know.
 You will need to do this by returning the Sale Offer Supplement form which would have been included in the Section 125 Notice (offer of sale letter).

 If you are proceeding with the purchase of your home you will need to advise us at this stage the details of your Solicitor and, if the purchase is being funded by a mortgage, the details of your mortgage provider.

-7. At this stage the matter is passed over to Southend-on-Sea Borough Council’s legal team who will liaise with your Solicitor to complete the purchase of your home.
+7. At this stage the matter is passed over to Southend-on-Sea City Council’s legal team who will liaise with your Solicitor to complete the purchase of your home.
 These stage can take a few months to complete as there are important financial and legal formalities to be completed.

 For more information or advice